ajay2492/Learning_Java_Selenium/README.md

 Static Wait - If we given the wait as 20 sec then over script will waith till 20 sec it will not care about the element is visible in how many sec. e.g. Thread.sleep(3000).

+Question - what do you understand by logs? and how to integrate the logs in our project Ans - Logs are basically of 4 types:
+- info
+- warn
+- error
+- fatal

+We can geneterate the logs by using log4j.